 At a minimum, the GA HMIS Steering Committee will conduct six meetings per year, with increased frequency when needed.
-A minimum of two weeks advance notice of meeting dates, times, and locations will be provided to all GA HMIS Steering Committee members, as well as posted on the GA HMIS Steering Committee Meetings website.
+A minimum of two weeks advance notice of meeting dates, times, and locations will be provided to all GA HMIS Steering Committee members, as well as posted on the https://dca.ga.gov/safe-affordable-housing/homeless-special-needs-housing/homeless-management-information-system-hmis website.
 The meetings for the following calendar year will be scheduled during the last meeting of each calendar year so that members may plan accordingly.